Visheshpapreja/nebius/Readme.md

 ## Task2

 1. nginx folder contains nginx chart
-2. we have created customie configuration in template folder for vault
+2. we have created customise configuration in the template folder for the vault
-3. To manage valut one can set the vaultEnabled values to true in values.yaml file in nginx or also ser this on runtime
+3. To manage the vault one can set the vaultEnabled values to true in values.yaml file in nginx or also ser this on runtime

 helm install nginx nginx/ --set nginx.replicaCount=3,nginx.vaultEnabled=true